Ristretto vs Espresso: So Easily Confused, Or Not?

 - Better for experimentation

-- Not as versatile, because the flavors are so unique.
+- Not as versatile, because the flavours are so unique.

 Ristretto Vs Espresso: Head-To-Head